December 30, 2022

 So, before you embark on your first flight, here are five things every novice pilot should know about flight radio.

-There are a lot of great resources like Aviation Radio Simulator ARSim by PlaneEnglish to help you practice making flight calls and memorizing aviation phraseology.
+There are a lot of great resources like Aviation Radio Simulator ARSim by PlaneEnglish to help with radio etiquette training, basic radio communication, and memorizing aviation phraseology.
 Chapter four of the Aeronautical Information Manual (AIM) contains a glossary of radio call phrases that are used by air traffic control.
 These resources can significantly enhance your understanding of flight radio.

-When it comes to talking on the radio, there is a certain etiquette which is understood and respected amongst pilots.
-Airtime is valuable, so babble, chatter, slang and redundant phraseology should be eliminated from ATC communications.
+When it comes to talking on the radio, there is a certain etiquette that is understood and respected amongst pilots.
+Airtime is valuable, so babble, chatter, slang, and redundant phraseology should be eliminated from ATC communications.

 Perhaps the most critical concept in aviation communication is understanding the commands given to you by ground control.
 Pilots must understand and acknowledge each radio transmission from ATC by using the appropriate aircraft call sign and reading back the appropriate information.